 Of course, it also brought along several new additions and enhancements of its own.
 Including a customizable Start Page that displayed all manner of widgets for your favorite websites, services, and RSS feeds.

 Same goes for the sync option that encrypts your data before uploading it to the web.
 Likewise, instead of Google or Bing, Pale Moon came with DuckDuckGo as the default search engine.
 Not to mention, an active and vibrant community with a forum for all kinds of discussions and tips.

 That said, while this is still a competent web browser, high on customization potential and excellent ease of use, it has started to falter when it comes to performance and overall feature set.
 Many modern web browsers like Chrome, Vivaldi, and, of course, Firefox Quantum, has it beat these days.

 To complicate matters further, Mozilla switching to the WebExtensions format means that the thousands of classic add-ons that were available on Firefox no longer work on Pale Moon.
 The browser does offer its extensions, themes, and search plugins, but it’s not quite that.

-Luckily, the lead developer of Pale Moon hopes to address the extensions problem later this year.
+Luckily, the lead developer of Pale Moon hopes to address the problem of the extension later this year.
 At the end of the day, Pale Moon is still an attractive browser if you like a lot of customization and personalization.
 It’s what Firefox could have been, had it stayed its path.